Dreamer2345/RogueBoy/README.md

-# ROUGEBOY
+# ROGUEBOY
-Graphics and Engine testing for [EarlyRelease]ROUGEBOY for the Arduboy.
+Graphics and Engine testing for [EarlyRelease]ROGUEBOY for the Arduboy.
 Version 0.0.1-Alpha.

 A Very Big Thanks to @Pharap for helping with this Project.